One of the biggest hurdles for people when it comes to nutrition is their currently-held belief system surrounding food.

 Think restaurants.
-Think premade, ready-to-eat, on-the-go foods.
+Think premade ready-to-eat on-the-go foods.
 Frozen dinners.
+And so on.

 You can already see this trend taking over in many parts of our society.

 The more the corporations cook our food, the more our food is processed, refined, and full of cheap and artificial ingredients.
-The more likely it will contain GMOs, pesticides, and factory-farmed, cruelly-treated meats.
+The more likely it will contain GMOs, pesticides, factory farmed, cruelly treated meats.

 This is badddd news for the already declining health of the average American.

 You must cook your food

 This is partly a guide to Paleo and partly a guide to general healthy eating.
 As I stated above, we're going to mix the two as we go.